Are you interested in adding greenery to your home? Wondering which indoor plants are easiest to grow in the Indian climate?

 Soil: Can survive dry, poor soil conditions

-Water: Take care not to overwater as rot sets in.
+Water: Take care not to over water as their roots are prone to rotting.
 In winter, water it only once in several months.

 Different Varieties of Peace Lilly: Domino Peace Lily, Jetty Peace Lily, Little Angel Peace Lily, Patricia Peace Lily, Piccolino Peace Lily.